 I wrote “pre-compost” because remember it only pickles your food scraps, so it is not safe to use it as fertilizer right away.
 It is too acidic.

-Meaning you can actually kill your plants if you put in on the roots.
+- Meaning you can actually kill your plants if you put them in on the roots.

-You may have to bury it in the garden for a while, before using it as fertilizer.
-Kind of defeats the purpose for a home compost I know.
+- You may have to bury it in the garden for a while before using it as fertilizer.
+It kind of defeats the purpose for a home compost, I know.

 It is still a handy solution to reduce your food waste at home and get composting.
 Perhaps you have someone in your neighborhood that might take on the “pre-compost?”

-Unless your city has a pickup system, that allows you to throw your green waste in the bin, you can use that.
-Otherwise, you can check out these Food Saving Apps that connect you with locals in your area that have a compost bin and are happy to add your waste to their composting method.
+Unless your city has a pickup system that allows you to throw your green waste in the bin, you can use that.
+Otherwise, you can check out these Food Saving Apps that connect you with locals in your area with a compost bin and are happy to add your waste to their composting method.

 I have a garden, and I am ready to compost.

 This is very quickly done and can even be free.
 In our old place, we used timber pallets as walls for our compost.
 Since we had enough space to make a whole compost section, we used three open bins for our fertilizer.
 It looked something like the picture below.

 This depends on how many people you have in your home.
 We were 4 of us, and we have a veggie garden and lots of green waste, aka leaves and branches from hedge clippings and grass clippings.

 You want to make sure that these bins don’t have a bottom so that the liquid can drain out and the mix doesn’t get too moist.